FSH Abnormalities and Male Infertility

 1) Excess androgens.
 Elevated androgens can provide negative feedback to the pituitary gland, resulting in decreased FSH secretion by the gland.
 Exogenous testosterone is the most common cause of low FSH levels seen clinically (see “Exogenous Androgens” in Chapter 6 for more details).
 Other, much rarer causes include androgen-secreting tumors of the adrenal gland or testicles (see “Management of Elevated Testosterone Levels,” section) or congenital adrenal hyperplasia (see below).

 2) Destruction of pituitary cells.
 Any process that damages the pituitary gland can impair its ability to produce FSH.
 One cause of pituitary damage is a tumor.
 Tumors can arise from the pituitary gland itself or from a structure adjacent to the pituitary gland, and both can destroy normal pituitary cells through tissue compression.
-The most common pituitary tumor is called a prolactinoma, which is benign (does not spread to other parts of the body) but can damage the pituitary.
+The most common pituitary tumor is called a prolactinoma, which is generally benign but can suppress gonadotropin secretion both through elevated prolactin levels as well as local destruction of tissue.
 Other symptoms that may be associated with tumors in this area include headache, changes in vision, and deficiencies of thyroid or adrenal hormones.
 Other causes of pituitary damage include brain surgery, head radiation, trauma, stroke, and infiltrative or granulomatous disease.

 3) Congenital/genetic problems.
 There are some rare but well-described genetic abnormalities that can result in problems with pituitary production of FSH.
 An example of this is Kallman’s Syndrome, which can present with a spectrum of medical findings including anosmia (inability to smell), midline structural defects (such as cleft palate), and significantly decreased pituitary function.
 For more information on Kallman's Syndrome, see the "Genetics and Male Infertility" section of this website.